Root Beer Guy: Production

 "Root Beer Guy" was written and storyboarded by guest artist Graham Falk, from a story by Kent Osborne, Pendleton Ward, Jack Pendarvis, and Adam Muto.
 The basis for the episode was largely developed by Muto, who wrote the outline concerning a "Candy Kingdom everyman" whose life is changed after witnessing a crime.
-Pendarivs added the writer element to the character.
+Pendarvis added the writer element to the character.
 Falk substantially fleshed out the story during the storyboarding process.
 This marked the second time that Falk had guest-storyboarded an episode of the series, after the earlier season five episode "Shh!"
 Art direction was handled by Nick Jennings, whereas supervising direction was helmed by Muto.

 Pendarvis voiced the title character after Osborne and Muto suggested that he do it.
 Reportedly, the staff thought about asking horror writer Stephen King, but he was never approached.
 Pendarvis agreed to play the part and—because he lives in Mississippi—he flew down in May 2013 to record his lines.
 Anne Heche was first considered to voice Cherry Cream Soda after Pendarvis noted that her character was similar to Maggie Pistone, a character that Heche had played in the 1997 crime film Donnie Brasco.
 Osborne, a noted fan of Heche, seconded the idea, and Heche was approached about the part.
-The episode also featured a vocal cameo by Christopher, a 14-year-old who was able to appear on the show thanks to the Make-a-Wish Foundation; he voiced Gum Drop Guy.
+The episode also featured a vocal cameo by Christopher Monahan, a 14-year-old who was able to appear on the show thanks to the Make-a-Wish Foundation; he voiced Gum Drop Guy.